jmeneghini/AdvancedLab/README.md

 git pull
 ```

+# GUI Alternatives
+For those scared of the command line, most modern IDEs have Git implementation you could use.
+In addition, there is GitHub Desktop which I heard is pretty reliable

 # Additional Info
 For additional info that isn't 100 percent necesarry for this to work but is extremely useful, check out this [link](https://rogerdudler.github.io/git-guide/)